gkranenborg/DXP/misc/README.txt

 Note : Make sure to finish the step above this section (updating your local hosts file first) or this will not work !!!!!

+Mounting a Windows share :

+To mount a Windows share as an extra filesystem in the demo VM, follow these steps :

+- Create the Windows share by giving is a name and sharing it.
+- With the demoVM shutdown, open VMWare player, single click the name of the demo VM and go to 'Edit virtual machine settings', 'Options' (tab), 'Shared folders'.
+- On the right, select 'Always enabled' and click 'Add'.
+Browse to your Windows share folder and select it.
+Click 'OK' until you are back at the VMWare Player home screen.
+   Note : if any older shares are still listed in this section, go ahead and remove them if you no longer need them.
+- Boot the demo VM and login as root.
+- Run the following command :    ./windowsmount.sh
+- The first time you run this, it will ask 4 questions.
+The username should be the username having access to the Windows share.
+This can be a domain username, in that case, only enter the actual username not the domain name.
+- Once the script finishes, it will indicate where you can find the share inside the demo VM.
+- Each time you boot the VM, you need to login as root and run the same script.
+After the first run however it will only ask for the password, it is assumed you want to link to the same share each time.
+- If you want to link to another share, first remove the file /root/.shareinfo, after which you need to start at the top of this section by updating the VMWare player share settings.

 Using the product :

 Now that the VM is up and running, please open up the browser on your own machine, and use http://interstagedemo (or any other URL as shown in the VM's welcome screen) to access the product.